vopenia-io/meet/README.md

 Gov 🇫🇷 supports open source!
 This project is available under [MIT license](https://github.com/suitenumerique/meet/blob/0cc2a7b7b4f4821e2c4d9d790efa739622bb6601/LICENSE).

-All features we develop will always remain free, and we are committed to contributing back to the LiveKit community whenever feasible.
+All features we develop will always remain open-source, and we are committed to contributing back to the LiveKit community whenever feasible.
 To learn more, don't hesitate to [reach out](mailto:visio@numerique.gouv.fr).

 ### Help us!